 - Heat exchangers containing flammable liquids above 260 C, or their auto-ignition temperature (if lower), shall not be located beneath other equipment.

-- Exchangers shall be located close to the associated equipment and pipe rack, so that piping is short, but adequate flexibility.
+- Exchangers shall be located close to the associated equipment and pipe rack, so that the piping is short, but has adequate flexibility.

 - Process equipment shall not be located above or below air-cooled heat exchangers.